Web Conferencing Tools

 Event Platform Accessibility

 TU supports numerous virtual event/meeting platforms, although there is not a one size fits all solution when it comes to accessible technology.
-For consultation to determine which TU platform is best for your audience's needs, request a captioning accommodation.
+For consultation to determine which TU platform is best for your audience's needs, submit a captioning accommodation request.

 Questions about guidance on captioning and transcripts can be sent to ada AT_TOWSON.
 See self-help articles about Digital Accessibility.